mxagar/spark_big_data_guide/02_Spark/README.md

 - The Spark context talks to the **cluster manager**, which is outside from the **master node**.
 That manager can be, for instance Yarn and it takes care of the resource distribution.
 - The **cluster manager** handles the **worker nodes**, which are independent from the manager and are usually distributed.
 It requests containers with certain capacities within them depending on the workload.

+The `SparkContext` is the main entry point or interaction object in Spark.
+However, since version 2.0, the `SparkSession` was introduced, which is a higher level API that serves also as an entry point.
+More on that in the section [SparkContext and SparkSession](#sparkcontext-and-sparksession).

 In the cluster-mode, we can have several cluster managers:

 - Stand-alone, i.e., Spark itself.